IntentArchitect/Docs/articles/release-notes/intent-architect-v3.1.md

 - Realtime code-management.
 While changes are staged during Software Factory execution, code-management changes are now applied if the existing source file is changed.
 - Support for multiple mapping configurations

+### Issues fixed in 3.1.6

+- Contact Support appeared to be loading forever if you were offline, it will now instead show a non-distracting warning icon and try re-connect itself automatically when you're back online.

 ## Version 3.1.5

 ### New features added in 3.1.5